 We quickly loaded our bikes onto the car and started out for Killarney which is a short 30 min drive from my home in Tralee in County Kerry.
 Thankfully when we arrived at Kate Kearney’s Cottage, in Killarney National Park.
 As we drove along Muckross Road the sun was still shining and as you will see from my photo’s it was looking spectacular in the winter sunshine.

-This route is one we recommend that any of our cyclists experience if they have a free day in Killarney or you can cycle through the GAP on the last day of our Ring of Kerry BIKE tour.
-You do have the option in the Summer to cycle in through the Gap of Dunloe and take a boat ride through the famous Lakes of Killarney arriving at Ross Castle, a short cycle back to Killarney town centre.
+This route is one we recommend that any of our cyclists experience if they have a free day in Killarney.
+You can also cycle through the Gap on the last day of our Ring of Kerry BIKE tour.
+You do have the option in the Summer to cycle in through the Gap of Dunloe.
+You can take a boat trip through the famous Lakes of Killarney arriving at Ross Castle, a short cycle back to Killarney town centre.

 After a quick photo stop we set off again to climb back up to where we had descended from.
 The climb is challenging but enjoyable and you will certainly need to stop to get photographs, thus making convenient rest stops!
 The view looking down towards Lord Brandon’s cottage makes the climb much easier as you admire the lakes in the distance.

 After a quick stop at the top of our climb to capture the Gap of Dunloe in all its Glory, we set of back towards Kate Kearney’s Cottage for a well-earned cup of coffee.

 I hope to get out to more of my favourite locations around the country over the coming months.
 So keep checking here for a first-hand view of Ireland in the winter & spring.